PrefectHQ/prefect/docs/guides/secrets.md

 The `SnowflakeConnector` block uses the nested `SnowflakeCredentials` block to connect to Snowflake.
 Again, neither of the Snowflake blocks are saved, so the credentials are not stored in Prefect Cloud.

-Check out the [`prefect-snowflake` docs](/integrations/prefect-snowflake) for more examples of working with Snowflake.
+See [`prefect-snowflake`](/integrations/prefect-snowflake) for more examples of working with Snowflake.

 ## Next steps